kush-chou/PDF_Rasterize/README.md

 ```

 If the executables are in your system's PATH, the default values should work.
 Otherwise, provide the full absolute path to `gs` and `magick`.
 The GUI also provides a settings window to configure these paths.

+## Build Instructions

+To create a standalone executable for the GUI using PyInstaller:

+1.  **Install PyInstaller:**
+    ```bash
+    pip install pyinstaller
+    ```

+2.  **Run the Build Command:**
+    Execute the following command in the project root directory:
+    ```bash
+    python -m PyInstaller PDF_Rasterize.spec
+    ```

+3.  **Locate the Executable:**
+    After the build completes, the executable will be available in the `dist/PDF_Rasterize` folder.

+## Roadmap

+- [x] Basic splitting and rasterizing based on bookmarks
+- [x] Graphical User Interface (GUI) with PyQt6
+- [x] Parallel processing support for faster rasterization
+- [x] Configuration for Ghostscript and ImageMagick paths
+- [x] Cancellation of long-running processes
+- [ ] Add support for encrypted PDFs (password prompt)
+- [ ] Implement detailed logging to file
+- [ ] Drag and drop support in GUI
+- [ ] Dark mode theme toggle
+- [ ] Mac/Linux specific build instructions and testing

+## License

+This project is licensed under the MIT License.